polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

     ```

 !!!warning
-    In general, any change to the storage layout or data encoding used in your runtime requires a careful consideration of the need for a storage migration.
+    In general, any change to the storage layout or data encoding used in your runtime requires carefulky considering the need for a storage migration.
 Overlooking a necessary migration can lead to undefined behavior or data loss during a runtime upgrade.

 ## Implement Storage Migrations

 The [`OnRuntimeUpgrade`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.OnRuntimeUpgrade.html){target=\_blank} trait provides the foundation for implementing storage migrations in your runtime.
-Here's a detailed look at its key functions:
+Here's a detailed look at its essential functions:

 ```rust
 --8<-- 'code/develop/blockchains/maintenance/storage-migrations/on-runtime-upgrade-trait.rs'